 In a year or two, we plan to buy a new house.

 With our expanding family, we are anticipating needing more space.
 We currently live in a 2 bedroom 1.5 bathroom townhouse.
 I still really love our house but the 2 major issues are 1. backyard and 2. school district.
-Our almost 2 year old obviously has a few years before we need to worry about school but as a teacher, I think about it often.
+Our almost 2-year-old obviously has a few years before we need to worry about school but as a teacher, I think about it often.

-Regardless of reasons, I think it’s important not to get caught up in the summer spending spree if you aren’t really wanting to this year.
+Regardless of the reasons, I think it’s important not to get caught up in the summer spending spree if you aren’t really wanting to this year.
 Think about what you really need and what you really want that doesn’t have to do with school.